cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 Cyber uses Merkle trees to build proofs for the submitted links, creating a provable and auditable chain of information down to the root.
 The more agents inquire the knowledge graph, the more valuable the knowledge becomes.
 Based on this, the relevance between cyberlinks can be computed.
 Via querying and delivering answers in such fashion, a simple mechanism is constructed - the relevance machine.

+**Q:** Why cyber? <br>
+**A:** We like that name.
+That's one reason.
+We have been using this name throughout our projects for the past 6 - 7 years.

+Actually, cyber refers to anything that is very smart.
+The meaning is rooted from the word cybernetics (check out this article on Wikipedia) - a science which describes the behaviour of dynamic systems with feedback loops.

+In popular culture, it has become a partial synonym to all the crazy sci-fi things out there.
+Like the cyber-track by Elon Musk and co.
+Cyber refers to cyberspace.
+Space free from centralized, human influence and bureaucracy.
+It is the Andromeda of freedom.
+The last frontier...

 ### The history of cyber
 The idea of cyber was incepted in late 2016.
 The original white paper was written by [@xhipster](https://github.com/xhipster) while still working with cyber·Fund.
 In 2017 a team of engineers began working on developing the project, that was then called cyber·Search.